PaoloAlbanese/djangoexercise/README.md

 Hi,

-This repo is the result of me follwoing a walktrough exercise on CI - The curious can view the deployed projet [here](https://paolo-django-exercise-todo.herokuapp.com/).
+This repo is the result of me following a walkthrough exercise on CI - The curious can view the deployed projet [here](https://paolo-django-exercise-todo.herokuapp.com/).